Alejio20/content-insights-dashboard/README.md

    The small cross-validated R-squared from the metadata-only model means fields like category, thumbnail style, and month explain only a small part of view variation.
 This points to missing features, not failed modelling.

 4. **Clusters are more useful than single averages.**
-   The clustering step separates broad reach, high engagement, niche sticky content, and more balanced performers — a better decision tool than one overall average.
+   The clustering step separates broad reach, high engagement, niche sticky content, and more balanced performers, a better decision tool than one overall average.

 5. **Anomalies are worth editorial review.**
-   The anomaly detector highlights unusual combinations — very high engagement on relatively low reach, or the opposite.
+   The anomaly detector highlights unusual combinations, very high engagement on relatively low reach, or the opposite.

 ## Technical Decisions